Frequently Asked Questions

 I have special food and/or accommodation needs.
 Can you help and how do I communicate my needs?

 We are committed to working with you to do our very best to meet your needs.
-Please communicate with the Managing Director prior to the start of your time with us so we are aware of your needs and can make appropriate arrangements.
+Please communicate your dietary needs on your online health form prior to the start of your time with us so we are aware of your needs and can make appropriate arrangements.

 Are there laundry facilities at camp?